Nelsust transport Strategy group

 Picture

 We have long argued that Rocks Road will always be a busy road (the Arterial Study found that even if the State Highway was pushed through Victory, Rocks Road would still carry 65% to 80% of existing traffic) and as such, it should have State Highway standards (road widths etc).
-Tying it to yet another Southern Link never made any sense; the Nelson Future Access Study into the Southern Link actually found that the Southern Link would make congestion worse, and the alterative Priority Lanes Option would be best.
-We are clear that Rocks Road should not have anymore than two lanes of traffic on it.

 We have spent some time 3D modelling just how good the Rocks Road Esplanade could be.
 We offer the following images for comment (please comment via the Contact box top right).